Foxify52/RVG_tts/README.md

 - `(rvc .pth model name)` -> `rvc_model.pth`
 - `(rvc .index model name)` -> `rvc_index.index` (optional)

-Once you have all of these, you can run the `RVG.py` file and replace the sample text on the provided function call at the bottom or you can include this code in your own project and import the `rvg_tts` function from `RVG.py`.
+Once you have all of these, you can run the `RVG.py` file with your desired arguments over CLI or you can include this code in your own project and import the `rvg_tts` function from `RVG.py`.

 ## Current feature set
  - RVC v1 and v2 model support